If you’re trying to lose weight but the scale isn’t budging, you may want to take a look at your sleep hygiene.

 - Exercise at least five times per week

-- Add a supplement with Melatonin before bed (I love this Sleep Spray)
+- Add a supplement with Melatonin before bed (We love this Sleep Spray)

 - Unplug from technology before bed

-- Help decrease cortisol levels by adding in Adaptogens (I love Ionix Supreme)
+- Help decrease cortisol levels by adding in Adaptogens (We love Ionix Supreme)

 - Drink a herbal tea before bed

 - Have a bath, meditate or read to clear your mind before bed